 BUYOUT INVESTIGATION ALERT: Kaskela Law LLC Announces Stockholder Investigation of KnowBe4, Inc. (NASDAQ: KNBE) and Encourages Shareholders to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Oct.
-16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating KnowBe4, Inc. (“KnowBe4”) (NASDAQ: KNBE) on behalf of the company’s shareholders to determine the fairness of the recently proposed buyout proposal.
+PHILADELPHIA, Oct.
+16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating KnowBe4, Inc. ("KnowBe4") KNBE on behalf of the company's shareholders to determine the fairness of the recently proposed buyout proposal.

 On October 12, 2022, KnowBe4 announced that it had agreed to be acquired by private equity firm Vista Equity Partners ("Vista").
 According to the announcement, KnowBe4 stockholders are expected to receive $24.90 per share for their shares of stock, which is lower than the stock's 52-week high value.
 Following the closing of the proposed transaction, KnowBe4 shareholders will be cashed out of their investment position and the company's shares will no longer be publicly traded.